lorentzo/ProceduralModelingLectures/README.md

 ### Lecture 4: Volumes and particles: abstract organic structures

 Topics:
-* Particles and trails/lines
-* Procedural animation
+* Procedural animation/motion using particles and volumes
-* Particles and animated vector fields
+* Particles and animated vector fields using noise
-* Animated noise as vector field
-* Volume and particles motion
-* Volume and particles coupling
-* Guiding particles via vector fields and volume
+* Guiding particles via vector fields and volumes
-* Instancing on particles
+* Instancing on particles and trails/lines
-* Geometry from volume displacement
+* Geometry from particles and volume displacement
 * Attribute transfer and animated geo attributes
 * Procedural abstract growth and organic modeling
 * Morphing: transformations and generation of geometry
 * Iterative systems

-Example of growth 1             |  Example of growth 1.1
+Example of growth 1.1             |  Example of growth 1.2
 :-------------------------:|:-------------------------:
 ![](LectureExamples/3_VolumesParticles/ph1.jpg)  |  ![](LectureExamples/3_VolumesParticles/ph2.jpg)